squid-cache/squid-cache.github.io/docs/KnowledgeBase/Windows.md

 Requires the latest packages from <https://osdn.net/projects/mingw/> with GCC 8 or later compiler.

+> :warning:
+    This section needs re-writing.
+This environment has not successfuly built since [Squid-3.4](Releases/Squid-3.4).

 In order to compile squid using the MinGW environment, the packages MSYS, MinGW and msysDTK must be installed.
 Some additional libraries and tools must be downloaded separately: